-As an operations expert, Sulpasso measures tasks to determine the effects of procedure changes.
-So, when his team had created their workflow, the bank looked at the dormancy processing defect rate before and after applying EWF.
-The results?
-Defects that dropped to zero when the workflow was used, in addition to an 80% reduction in organizational time dedicated to dormancy processing.
 Following this success, Guilford Savings Bank is currently producing five new workflows, with one of the workflows automating loan payoff letters.
-EWF takes the needed information from the core, produces the letter, requires a loan servicing representative to sign off on it, sends the PDF to a customer, and then stores a copy in ProfitStars Synergy[®].
+EWF takes the needed information from the core, produces the letter, requires a loan servicing representative to sign off on it, sends the PDF to a customer, and then stores a copy in ProfitStars Synergy®.
 "It will take our current time of 48 to 72 hours to get a letter out and change it to about five minutes," Sulpasso says.
 This helps fulfill one of the bank's goals - to empower frontline workers to get the customer information they need quickly and seamlessly with little or no back-office involvement.
-The bank also plans to automate simple tasks such as reminders for annual ACH risk assessments along with other annual, quarterly, biannual, and monthly events.
-Guilford Savings Bank also appreciates the responsiveness of Jack Henry's support team.

-"By automating rote tasks, you're cutting out the noise."
-Alex Sulpasso Executive Vice President and Client Experience Officer at Guilford Savings Bank "They [Jack Henry support] are quick to hop on a video call to troubleshoot," says Sulpasso.
+The bank also plans to automate simple tasks such as reminders for an annual ACH risk assessments and other annual, quarterly, biannual, and monthly events.
+As the bank implements EWF, they've appreciated the responsiveness of Jack Henry's support team.
+"They [Jack Henry support] are quick to hop on a video call to troubleshoot," says Sulpasso.
 "They are knowledgeable and passionate about the product, and that in turn makes our team passionate about it." prioritization and automation To create a priority list of processes to automate, the bank uses an idea lab.
 "The idea lab is an internal, bank-wide system where anyone can submit their automation suggestions," Sulpasso explains.
-Once suggestions are submitted, the bank's group of system specialists then examine the proposals, discuss the suggestions, and score each item for difficulty - prioritizing the easiest ones first.
+Once suggestions are submitted, the bank's group

+"By automating rote tasks, you're cutting out the noise."
+Alex Sulpasso Senior Vice President and Senior Operations Manager of Guilford Savings Bank of system specialists then examine the proposals, discuss the suggestions, and score each item for difficulty - prioritizing the easiest ones first.
 An additional source of potential workflow is the bank's defect tracking list, which gives them an idea of what processes might have efficiency problems.
-Another priority guiding Guilford Savings Bank is retaining and documenting knowledge of procedures and systems to avoid losing vital information when an employee leaves the organization.
-EWF helps this effort by codifying and recording processes.

-critical insights and protections Sulpasso noted one of the most basic features of EWF - required fields - has provided the best insights.
+Another priority guiding Guilford Savings Bank is retaining and documenting knowledge of procedures and systems.
+The bank wants to avoid losing vital information when an employee leaves the organization.
+EWF helps this effort by codifying and recording processes. critical insights and protections Sulpasso noted that one of most basic features of EWF - required fields - has provided the best insights.
 Not being able to move forward with a task until you've answered the required fields determines exactly what information is the most critical.
-"It tells us what we really need to know and we're able to discover that other fields may be unnecessary," Sulpasso says.
+"It tells us what we really need to know and we're able to discover that other fields may be unnecessary," he says.
 "In the end, you're only looking at the things you need to look at.
 By automating rote tasks, you're cutting out the noise."

-"EWF simplifies processes for the end-user, frontline, and back office - it encompasses the entire process from input to audit to document storage."
-Alex Sulpasso Executive Vice President and Client Experience Officer at Guilford Savings Bank Sulpasso also emphasizes the benefits of the holistic view provided by combining frontline and back-office processes into a single procedure.
+He emphasizes the benefits of the holistic view provided by combining frontline and back-office processes into a single procedure.
 "It's allowed us to think outside the box when designing processes.
 Instead of just adding people, we make it scalable and easy.
-We create workflows that meet both audit and customer requirements," explains Sulpasso.
+We create workflows that meet both audit and customer requirements," Sulpasso explains.
 In addition to increased efficiency, Guilford Savings Bank gains risk mitigation benefits, as EWF enforces correct management approvals, documentation, and dual control.
 Summing up the importance of this product to the bank, Sulpasso says, "EWF is one of our strategic priorities.
-It's here to stay." connecting possibilities Learn how to streamline your branch operations and enhance accountholder service.
+It's here to stay."

+"EWF simplifies processes for the end user, frontline, and back office - it encompasses the entire process from input to audit to document storage."
+Alex Sulpasso Senior Vice President and Senior Operations Manager of Guilford Savings Bank connecting possibilities Learn how to streamline your branch operations and enhance accountholder service.
 For more information about Jack Henry, visit jackhenry.com.